 A juror’s Facebook post before the verdict gave his Facebook friends a heads-up that his five months of jury service in a big trial was almost over: “Stay tuned for a big announcement on Monday everyone!”

 My opinion: I don’t think there is any way to stop this.
 Jurors know they should not communicate with anyone about the case.
-A small minority are going to ignore these instructions.
+A small minority will ignore these instructions.
 It is what it is.

 Trevor Rosen’s Maryland Law Blog has a helpful post on researching legislative history in Maryland.
 Trevor is a researcher for the Baltimore law firm of Shapiro Sher Guinot & Sandler and his blog provides a lot of great information on Maryland legal developments.